ECNEC Approves Rs129.9bln Road Improvement Programme For Punjab - UrduPoint

 ECNEC Approves Rs129.9bln Road Improvement Programme For Punjab

-The Executive Committee of the National Economic Council (ECNEC) here on Monday approved Punjab Arterial Roads Improvement Programme (PARIP) worth Rs.
-129,944.15 million (US$ 773.20) to improve road infrastructure in the province

-ISLAMABAD, (UrduPoint / Pakistan Point News - 31st Jan, 2022 ) :The Executive Committee of the National Economic Council (ECNEC) here on Monday approved Punjab Arterial Roads Improvement Programme (PARIP) worth Rs.
-129,944.15 million (US$ 773.20) to improve road infrastructure in the province.
+ISLAMABAD, Feb 1 (UrduPoint / Pakistan Point News - 1st Feb, 2022 ) :The Executive Committee of the National Economic Council (ECNEC) on Monday approved Punjab Arterial Roads Improvement Programme (PARIP) worth of Rs.
+129,944.15 million (US$ 773.20) programme to improve road infrastructure in the province.

-The project sponsored by the government of Punjab envisages construction of 535 kilometer of dual carriageway highway sections between various cities in the province.
+The project sponsored by the government of Punjab envisages construction of 535 kilometers of dual carriageway highway sections between various cities in the province.

 The executive committee, the meeting of which was chaired by Federal Minister for Finance and Revenue Shaukat Tarin, also approved Punjab Rural Sustainable Water Supply and Sanitation Project (PRSWSSP) amounting to Rs.
 96,202 million (USD 553.0).